JulianT2013/v4-documentation/_v4 documentation/user-setup-pdf.md

 :    The special tags `{PAGENO}` – which displays the current page number – and `{nbpg}` – which displays the total number of pages in the document – can be used in the footer.

 First Page Footer [#first-page-footer](#first-page-footer){#first-page-footer}
-:    When enabled you can add an alternate footer to the first page of your PDF document.
+:    When enabled you can add a different footer to the first page of your PDF document.
 :    Gravity Form merge tags can be used in the footer.
 :    The special tags `{PAGENO}` – which displays the current page number – and `{nbpg}` – which displays the total number of pages in the document – can be used in the footer.